nickmonad/bips.dev/web/content/94/index.md

 1. [^](#cite_ref_1) https://gnusha.org/pi/bitcoindev/CADL_X_eXjbRFROuJU0b336vPVy5Q2RJvhcx64NSNPH-3fDCUfw@mail.gmail.com/
 2. [^](#cite_ref_2) https://github.com/bitcoin/bitcoin/pull/686
 3. [^](#cite_ref_3) https://blog.lopp.net/the-block-storms-of-bitcoins-testnet/
 4. [^](#cite_ref_4) A perpetual block storm attack with entire difficulty periods being authored in less than 3.5 days that resets the difficulty to the minimum in the last block of every difficulty period would adjust to a new actual difficulty of 4 every period.
-An attacker that additionally leverages a time warp attack would start their attack by holding back timestamps until the latest block’s timestamp is at least two weeks in the past, and then limiting their block rate to six blocks per second, incrementing the timestamp on every sixth block.
+An attacker that additionally leverages a time warp attack would start their attack by holding back timestamps until the latest block's timestamp is at least two weeks in the past, and then limiting their block rate to six blocks per second, incrementing the timestamp on every sixth block.
 Only on the last block they would use the current time, which both resets the difficulty to one per the 20-minute exception and would result in a difficulty adjustment keeping the difficulty at the minimum due to the elapsed time exceeding the target.
 This would allow lower the difficulty for all blocks to difficulty 1 instead of difficulty 4
 5. [^](#cite_ref_5) https://github.com/TheBlueMatt/bips/blob/cleanup-softfork/bip-XXXX.mediawiki
 <h2> Copyright </h2>